Airline Contrail Index

 ALASKA AIRLINES is a member of and economic contributor to the Contrail Impact Task Force, which was formed in 2022 to allow industry players and scientific institutions to collaborate on best practices.

-AMELIA, a regional French airline, is working with Thales to bring down it’s environmental footprint - including the climate impact from condensation trails.
+AMELIA, a regional French airline, is working with Thales to reduce its environmental footprint - including the climate impact from condensation trails.
+In June 2024, Amelia started conducting live contrail avoidance trials.

-BRITISH AIRWAYS is participating in contrails mitigation research with Imperial College London and Breakthrough Energy, Carrie Harris, BA’s Director of Sustainability, tells in this interview.
+BRITISH AIRWAYS is participating in contrails mitigation research with Imperial College London and Breakthrough Energy, Carrie Harris, BA’s Director of Sustainability, says in this interview.

 EUROPEAN AIR TRANSPORT (EAT) is a cargo airline that typically flies a lot at night when contrails are most warming.
-EAT is in a group that collaborates with the German Aerospace Center, DLR, on contrails management, which they describe here.
+EAT is part of a group that collaborates with the German Aerospace Center, DLR, on contrails management, which they describe here.
+EAT is also part of the German 100 Flights program.

 SUNEXPRESS is one of 12 operators that have worked with British company Satavia to optimize 65 flights for contrail management and prevent surface warming, which equates to over 2,200 tons of CO2e.